Skip to content

 6 reasons why your baby doesn't like being carried and what you can do about it

-First of all, you should know that babies are carried.
-This means that they are born to be carried.
-They love being close to mom and dad.
-They love hearing their heartbeat, smelling their bodies and feeling the warmth of their bodies.
-Babies also have a grasping reflex from birth: this allows them to hold on to their carrier with astonishing strength for a short time.
-Babies automatically go into the spread-squat position when they are picked up.
-The rounded back also allows them to snuggle up to the carrier perfectly.
+In addition, babies have a grasping reflex from birth: This allows them to cling to their carrier with amazing strength for short periods.
+Babies automatically assume the spread-squat position when picked up.
+The rounded back also allows them to snuggle up perfectly to the carrier.

-If your baby still doesn't like being carried in the sandiia baby carrier, please go through this checklist and above all: take your time and try it out again and again.
+If your baby still doesn't like being carried in the sandiia baby carrier, please go through this checklist and, above all, take your time and try it out again and again.

 1. Is the carrier adjusted correctly?